All posts

 Rough budget breakdown (per person, 5 nights):

 Build time into your trip.
-July in the Algarve is extraordinary — cliffs, beaches, seafood, and long evenings.
+July in the Algarve is worth it — cliffs, beaches, seafood, long evenings.
 A day or two before the festival to decompress from travel, and a day after to recover, makes the whole thing feel less rushed.

 One of AfroNation's best qualities is the crowd.
 You'll be surrounded by people who share your taste in music and made an effort to get there.
-The travel itself — the airport, the shuttle, the queue to check in — is part of where the connections start.
+The travel itself — the airport, the shuttle, the queue to check in — is part of where the connections start, and there are specific tactics for meeting people at AfroNation 2026 that work from the airport onward.

 Download FirstMove before you travel.
-It activates at live events, so when you're at the festival you'll be able to discover other attendees nearby, make mutual connections, and follow up with people you actually met — not just swiped past.
+It activates at live events, so when you're at the festival you can discover other attendees nearby, make mutual connections, and follow up with people you actually met — not just swiped past.

 Download FirstMove